-Co-Founders Martha Mendizabal and Nadia Munoz started started TLX to educate and empower students living in under resourced communities through technology.
+Co-Founders Martha Mendizabal and Nadia M. Bauta started started TecnoLatinx (TLX Labs) to educate and empower students living in under resourced communities through technology.

 Nadia is an LA native who was raised by her Cuban grandmother in Silver Lake.

-She attended an especially high poverty-level high school in Los Angeles and saw the detrimental effects of a broken education system.
+She attended a high poverty-level high school in Los Angeles and saw the detrimental effects of a broken education system.
 She was one of the few graduating students of her school that actually obtained a college degree.
 Nadia was incredibly driven and focused on her goal to achieve a higher education.
-She has witnessed the transitions of her neighborhood and is motivated to empower low income communities in Los Angeles to obtain better jobs.
+She has witnessed the transitions of her neighborhood and is motivated to empower low income communities in Los Angeles to obtain higher-paying and better jobs.
 Nadia recognizes the value of educating students in the inner city school districts and the long term economic impact it can have.
 Nadia has had her own success as an Intellectual Property Lawyer and a Senior Project Manager for New York City’s Economic Development Corporation.
-She decided to found TLX in order to help the city where she was raised.
+She decided to found TecnoLatinx in the city where she was raised.